danwing/metadata/draft-rw-flow-metadata.md

 # Example

 Example packet metadata for Desktop Virtualization (like Citrix Virtual Apps and Desktops - CVAD) application.

+TODO: change the table to include the network bits for each traffic, comprehensive interpretation and simple interpretation

 | Traffic type    | Discard/Keep    | Reliable/Unreliable | importance | Comments |
 |:---------------:|:---------------:|:-------------:|:--:|:---------|